MuhammadShamoon/bellabeat_CaseStudy/README.md

 ### Limitations

-Due to privacy reasons, user information is not included in the dataset.
-Therefore, this analysis is based on the behaviour of individual rides instead of the customers.
+In this analysis, the sample consists of 35 observations.
+To increase the accuracy of the results, more observations are needed.